top of page

 Our Lab

-EQO's lab is at the forefront of leveraging eRNA and eDNA to support owners, operators, or consultants in their efforts to detect, diagnose, and monitor their freshwater and marine aquatic ecosystem challenges.
+EQO’s lab specializes in using eRNA and eDNA to help owners, operators, and consultants detect, diagnose, and monitor challenges in freshwater and marine ecosystems.

 ribonucleic_acid_and_deoxyribonucleic_acid.jpg